 The preservation of open space (including farmland and forest land)

 The preservation of a historically important land area or a certified historic structure8

-A Brief History Conservation Easements in the United States and South Carolina
+A Brief History of Conservation Easements in the United States and South Carolina

 The use of conservation easements in the United States dates back to 1891 when a document was utilized to protect the Boston parkways designed by Frederick Law Olmsted.
 This document continued to be used primarily by local, state, and federal organizations into the middle of the 20th century to protect parks and other open spaces.9 New environmental laws from the 1960s and 1970s increased public awareness of conservation issues and spurred interest among private landowners to find means of protecting their property for conservation purposes.
 During this time, individual states gradually passed legislation allowing private organizations to acquire and hold conservation easements.9 By the 1980s, this wave of new legislation in conjunction with favorable tax incentives for conservation easements as charitable donations was the beginning of a dramatic increase in the number of land trusts across the United States and the acres placed under conservation easements.